 For adults, in order to properly assess the health of your eyes, we will most often use drops to dilate your pupils.
 Some people prefer not to drive following pupil dilation.
 Please be prepared to wait a bit if you do not feel comfortable driving, or arrange a driver.

 Generally speaking, an adult examination with dilation will take approximately 1 hour to complete.

-As part of your initial examination, we will recommend taking a photograph of your retina.
-This allows us to get a better look at the health of your eyes.
-We then use this photo as a baseline for comparison at future exams.
-Retinal photos are not covered by OHIP.
+As part of your examination we will recommend taking an OCT scan of your retina.
+This allows us to assess your retina health in detail and make a plan for appropriate followup.
+Retinal scans are not covered by OHIP.

 For children, if drops are required the reasons will be thoroughly discussed.
 It may be recommended that the child return for a second visit if drops are required.

 If you or your child have special needs regarding the examination, please speak to the receptionist in advance of the appointment.